Staying Safe When Working in Trenches and Excavation

 The bottom line is that construction projects of all sorts that move dirt from one location to another can pose an assortment of risks, including cave-ins but also related peripherally to hazardous atmospheres, falling materials or objects, water accumulation and damaged underground utilities.

 Trench Accidents By the Numbers

 It’s little wonder that OSHA has made reducing trench and excavation hazards a top priority.
-Consider these statistics from the Bureau of Labor Statistics: in 2016, fatalities related to trenches and excavation have steadily been on the rise and showing higher numbers than the previous five years.
+Consider these statistics from the Bureau of Labor Statistics: since 2016, fatalities related to trenches and excavation have steadily been on the rise and showing higher numbers than the previous five years.
 The greatest risk to workers’ lives, statistics show, is posed by trench cave-ins or collapses.
 Out of 203 trench and excavation fatalities, 166 of them were caused by trench collapses.